HL7/smart-app-launch/spec/index.md

 An opaque value used by the client to maintain state between the request and callback.
 The authorization server includes this value when redirecting the user-agent back to the client.
-The parameter MUST be used for preventing cross-site request forgery or session fixation attacks.
+The parameter SHALL be used for preventing cross-site request forgery or session fixation attacks.

       </td>